18 Jun 2014 • BLOG - News

 Squarespace starts by addressing your website address (blurred out in green above) and signs off the email with a handwritten signature.
 We feel special!
 Okay, so we also know that this is a pre-scheduled email sent to plenty of other users, but it’s more humanized.
 This says that they’ve taken the time out to know and understand us.

 What kind of work are you currently doing with triggered emails?
 What would you like to learn more about?
-Sound off in the comments below!
+Tell us on Twitter!